+1) Initiate collaborative processes.

-- 1. Initiate collaborative processes - with county behavioral health agencies and other subject matter experts to ensure the use of best practices in the collection and reporting of sensitive demographic information; - with other state entities to coordinate the adoption of consistent standards and regulations for demographic data reporting; - with all parties involved, including stakeholders, to consider revisions to the current regulations. - 2.
-Recognize the unique needs of very small counties that must carry out the Prevention and Early Intervention and Innovation regulations. - 3.
-Develop technical assistance strategies to clarify the Access and Linkage to Treatment reporting requirements, including the measurement of duration of untreated mental illness. - 4.
-Consider amending the regulations to clarify that an Access and Linkage to Treatment program or strategy administered under the Mental Health Services Act Community Services and Supports (CSS) component may be funded through CSS as long as the other program or strategy requirements specified in the Prevention and Early Intervention regulations are met. - 5.
-Amend the Prevention and Early Intervention regulations to align counties' annual and periodic reporting deadlines with their budget-making timetables to maximize the value of the reports to local policymakers.
+- with county behavioral health agencies and other subject matter experts to ensure the use of best practices in the collection and reporting of demographic information; - with other state entities to coordinate the adoption of consistent standards and regulations for demographic data reporting; - with all parties involved, including stakeholders, to consider revisions to the current regulations. - 2) Recognize the unique needs of very small counties that must carry out the Prevention and Early Intervention and Innovation regulations. - 3) Develop technical assistance strategies to clarify the Access and Linkage to Treatment reporting requirements, including the measurement of duration of untreated mental illness. - 4) Consider amending the regulations to clarify that an Access and Linkage to Treatment program may be funded through the Community Services and Supports (CSS) component as long as the other program or strategy requirements specified in the Prevention and Early Intervention regulations are met. - 5) Amend the Prevention and Early Intervention regulations to align counties' annual and periodic reporting deadlines with their budget-making timetables to maximize the value of the reports to local policymakers.